AdaCore/gnatdoc/documentation/users_guide/annotations.rst

 by GNATdoc.

 Documentation is extracted from the comment blocks at different locations, depending of the entity kind and documentation style.
-Description below provides list of all blocks for each entity kind.
+The description below provides a list of all supported blocks for each entity kind.

 Documenting packages
 --------------------

-The documentation attached to each package is the block of comment from one of the locations:
+The documentation attached to each package is the block of comment from one of the following locations:

 * directly preceeding context clauses

 * directly preceeding the package declaration

 * directly following 'is' keyword of the package declaration

 * directly following the block of 'pragma' directives and 'use' context clauses at the beginning of the package declaration

 For example::